 The State Ethics Commission came into existence on July 1, 2019 to promote the integrity of government through the interpretation, enforcement, and improvement of New Mexico's governmental conduct, procurement, and financial disclosure laws.
-In FY20, the Commission focused on establishing the Commissioners, hiring initial staff, and developing and implementing the processes by which the Commission will adjudicate ethics complaints, investigate and enforce New Mexico's ethics laws, and provide guidance and training to government officials and employees.
 The Commission's jurisdiction and enforcement authority began on January 1, 2020.